Jim Himes: Fourth Amendment

 Himes voted against H.R.
 2397, which was to defund the NSA domestic phone metadata spying program.
 He said he voted against the bill not because he objects to limiting the NSA's power, but because the bill was created in a reactionary manner and stripped the NSA of too much power.

 Transportation

 Himes co-sponsored H.R.
 402, The National Infrastructure Development Bank Act of 2011, which would objectively fund national infrastructure projects.
 According to Himes, it would also "attract private investment and facilitate private sector partnering with regions, states and localities to borrow from the Bank while adding its own private equity to projects."
 He has helped bring money to the 4th district, such as "over $70 million for safety improvements, resurfacing, enhancements, and bridge improvements to the Merritt Parkway; over $11 million for infrastructure improvements at the Steel Point project in Bridgeport that will generate thousands of new jobs; and $30 million for upgrades to Metro North's Danbury Branch line."

-Animal rights and wildlife issues

-In 2009–2010, the Society for Animal Protective legislation gave Himes a rating of 100% for his support of animal protection.
-In 2009, Himes received a 100% rating from the Defenders of Wildlife Action Fund for his position on wildlife action.

-LGBT rights

-In 2009–2010, the Human Rights Campaign gave Himes a rating of 100%.

-Immigration

-In 2009–2010, the American Immigration Lawyers Association gave Himes a rating of 100% for his stance on the defense of undocumented immigrants in the U.S.